Faith Christian School of Distance Education Service Agreement - How can Faith Christian School Serve you?

 Additional Services include:

-We now have limited place available and pre-enrolments for 2015 starting to fill already.
-Interested families to find out the immediate availability or think about pre-enrollment.
-They will then need to have an enrolment interview with our Principal, before sending in completed enrolment forms.
+We now have limited place available and pre-enrolments for 2019 starting to fill already.
+Interested families need to enquire as soon as practical and have an interview with our Principal.
 This is usually a telephone interview and is informal but informative -to help us understand your students’ needs and to ensure you have a clear picture of what is involved.
+It also gives an opportunity for us to answer specific questions and then if you feel that Faith is the right school for you we suggest pre-enroll.

 Family fees for fulltime enrolment and services are very reasonable, as we believe everyone should have access to quality Christian Education.
 Contact our Registrar or Principal for details.